ToastyDom/toastydom.github.io/content/event/Cognition_Academy/index.md

   country: Germany

 summary: "An interactive workshop on modern cognitive neuroscience methods, featuring hands-on tutorials with the Algonauts 2023 challenge and language-based fMRI analysis."
 abstract: 'This workshop explores how artificial neural networks can help us understand information processing in the brain.
-We will start with theoretical foundations of modern cognitive neuroscience methods, including representational similarity analysis and encoding models.
+Starting with theoretical foundations of modern cognitive neuroscience methods, including representational similarity analysis and encoding models.
 Then, through two hands-on tutorials, participants will apply these concepts to real data: First, using the Algonauts 2023 challenge to predict brain responses in visual areas, and second, analyzing fMRI patterns of people reading Harry Potter to understand how our brains process language.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.